intel/ai-reference-models/docs/general/tensorflow/GeneralBestPractices.md

 ## Introduction

 [TensorFlow*](https://www.tensorflow.org/) is one of the most popular deep learning frameworks for large-scale machine learning (ML) and deep learning (DL).
-Since 2016, Intel and Google engineers have been working together to [optimize TensorFlow performance](https://software.intel.com/en-us/ai-academy/frameworks/tensorflow) for deep learning training and inference on Intel® Xeon® processors using the [Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN)](https://github.com/intel/mkl-dnn).
+Since 2016, Intel and Google engineers have been working together to [optimize TensorFlow performance](https://software.intel.com/en-us/ai-academy/frameworks/tensorflow) for deep learning training and inference on Intel® Xeon® processors using the [Intel® oneAPI Deep Neural Network Library (Intel® oneDNN)](https://github.com/oneapi-src/oneDNN), formerly called Intel MKL-DNN.
-The Intel MKL-DNN primitives library includes convolution, normalization, activation, and other primitives.
+The Intel oneDNN primitives library includes convolution, normalization, activation, and other primitives.
 Please see the [install guide](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for how to set up Intel® Optimization for TensorFlow on your system for accelerated TensorFlow execution on CPU platforms with no code changes.

 ## Performance Metrics